hikari-crescent/book/src/plugins/intro.md

 # Plugins

 Plugins are used to split your bot into multiple files.
-Plugins require your bot to be packaged, so it is recomended to follow this structure.
+Plugins require your bot to be packaged, so it is recommended to follow this structure.

 ```
 working_directory/